twinnydotdev/twinny/docs/gateway.md

 show their open pull requests (merge requests on GitLab) with the state of checks, mergeability and review, and open one with its description and diffs.
-They sync every five minutes and on **sync now**; nothing is written back to the host.
+They sync every five minutes and on **sync now**; nothing is written back to the host unless a review is posted (see below).

 **Watching a repository.** Give it as `owner/name` (GitLab: the full `group/project` path) and an access token that can read it: